 In our previous articles 6 Creative Ideas For Employee Engagement and 5 Employee Engagement Activities On A Budget, we discussed how employee engagement can help your organization and a few creative ideas that can help you engage your employees.
 In this article, we show you how employee reward programs affect an organization when implemented on a long term basis.

 Most employee reward programs are planned in a generic way so that they can be used for everyone.
 But these reward programs usually fail because of their unfriendly set-up.
 Most of these programs do not help disengaged employees; instead they are focused on already engaged employees.
-They are often designed by people who have no clue how most employees function.
+People who have no clue how most employees function often design them.

 A poorly planned employee rewards program doesn’t have much of an impact on top-level and bottom-level employees.
 It also tends to decrease the morale of the remaining middle-level employees of the organization.
 So planning an employee incentives program requires a great deal of research and thought.
 It should be planned keeping all employees in mind.